ingitdb/ingitdb.github.io/index.md

 While IngitDB can act as a operational database it was not desined for this purpose as it would not be quick and would not scale.

+It also would not be a good choice for a DB with 100s of thouthands of records.
+10th of thouthands might be OK though.

 IngitDB was designed and is good for:

 - Keeping & providing reference data
 - Settings & metadata storage
-- Data entry & data collection with entegrity constraints and data validation
+- Data entry & data collection with integrity constraints and data validation

 ## Example database